scottyinternet/musclesync/Resources/designd-doc.md

 2. "Tailor Exercise" - Exercises will have an initial default state, like a list of cues or perhaps a video.
 Trainer can tailor the exercise for the specific client by editing queues or adding a video that speaks directly to them reminding them of their personal queues that help them achieve proper form.
 These will be stored in a "Tailored Exercise DB" to differentiate from our template exercises.
 3. "Exercise Media" - Trainer can upload custom videos for exercises or 3d animations showing movements.
 In the
 4. "Exercise Relationships" - Exercises can have direct progressions and regressions.
-5. "Functional Progress" - Trainer can view clients progress by comparing past Functional Profiles to a current one to illuminate what's working and what needs more attention.
+5. "Fun[designd-doc.md](designd-doc.md)ctional Progress" - Trainer can view clients progress by comparing past Functional Profiles to a current one to illuminate what's working and what needs more attention.
 6. "New Tests" - Trainer can add their own tests
 7. "Custom Assessment" - Trainer can change the flow of the tests to better match how they work
 8. "Template Workouts" - Trainer can save a workout as a template, so that if a client has a similar functional profile